ellacc123/voice-activated-led-matrix/README.md

 | Noisy (classroom) | 6/10 | 6/10 | 4/10 |

 **Key findings:**
-- Background noise significantly impacts recognition accuracy
-- "Red" consistently underperforms (aligned with confusion matrix predictions)
-- Proposed fix: directional microphone cone to isolate voice input
+I found that background noise significantly impacts recognition accuracy, and "Red" consistently underperforms, which aligns with my confusion matrix predictions.
+My solution is to implement directional microphone cone to isolate voice input, and train Edge Impulse ML on a more robust voice dataset.
 ---

-## 🚀 Getting Started
+## Getting Started

 ### Hardware Required
 - Arduino Nano 33 BLE Sense